wonkothesanest/prefect_data_getters/READ_ME.md

 TODO List:
 * Make slab auto backup every week
+* think about and commit to best structure.
+* Make ability to chat with MCP'd or tool'd interface (let chat bot query)
+* more post processing for slack, usernames, fill in text "ats" @ (parent user names?), Add username to beginning of message (for full text search?)

+TODONE:
+* Make gmail backup faster
+* Make Gmail backup more frequent (no dependence on thunderbird?)
 * Make deployments use the prefect command line interface instead of services. or prefect.yaml
 * apply labels to gmail messages
 * make a robot secratary to make mornings more efficient
-* think about and commit to best structure.
 * decide between n8n and prefect

-TODONE:
-* Make gmail backup faster
-* Make Gmail backup more frequent (no dependence on thunderbird?)